Violeta, Malaybalay

+Overview

 It is mainly an agricultural community with rice, sugarcane, and corn as the principal products.
 It was a sitio of Linabo named Sawaga.
 Due to insufficient funding for its development, Tiburcio Ando, a resident of Sawaga and Linabo barangay treasurer, petitioned for its conversion into a regular barangay.
 On December 8, 1988, it was approved and the new barangay was renamed Violeta, in honor of Violeta Tabios Labaria, the lawmaker who sponsored its creation.
 The name "Sawaga" is still in use, such as in its only public school, Sawaga Elementary School.
 However, it has fallen into disfavor to avoid confusion with the Sawaga River.